danielakuinchtner/n-Ary_Tree/README.md

 - ```add [LEAF] [ROOT]```: add node (up to 4 digits).
 - ```del [LEAF]```: delete node.
-- ```consultar [LEAF]```: it shows the consulted node in red, its root in blue and its leaves in green.
+- ```consulte [LEAF]```: it shows the consulted node in red, its root in blue and its leaves in green.
 Also shows its level in the tree.
 - ```root```: shows all branch nodes in red.
 - ```leaf```: shows all leaf nodes in red.